 "Hi, for almost a week now, my computer no longer sees devices connected on the USB port.
 I have attached my phone, camera, drives, etc., but nothing seems to work.
 Is it a virus?
 How do I reset the USB of my computer?
 I can use the other ports, but I need all to work.
-Thanks.
+Thanks."

-Today, we will talk about an issue most people have experienced on their computer USB ports, where it suddenly stops recognizing plugged-in devices.
+Today, we will talk about an issue most people have experienced on their computer USB ports (including the USB port for headphones, camera, USB flash drive, etc.), where it suddenly stops recognizing plugged-in devices.
 The tricky thing about reset USB is that a variety of factors could potentially lead to your USB drive not working, and it can be solved by methods ranging from simply blowing out or removing obstructions from the port or having to reset it completely.

 Before doing anything technical, you should first confirm that nothing is blocking the USB port.
 Most times, debris can obstruct the contact between the connector and port.
 So, your first step here is to shut down the computer and remove any obstruction with a thin object like a toothpick or blow it out.

 USB ports may also not work if there is a partial connection in the port.
 If there is no obstruction, you can put on your computer, connect the USB, and wiggle the connection gently.

 On electronics, sometimes a restart fixes minor issues, and this is also true for USB not working.
 After inspecting the ports, if your computer still does not see your connected USB device, restart the system and hopefully, the PC fixes itself.
 This method is extremely effective if your computer has been updated to Windows 11 recently.
 If it doesn’t, continue to the next method.

 USB Port Acting Up?
 Don't Worry!
 AnyRecover Recovery Pro Can Retrieve 1000+ File Types, Including Your Precious Photos and Videos, Even from a Damaged USB.
 Your Data Hero is Here!